 - For most cases, probate lawyers in New York charge by the hour, and cost on average $500 per hour.

 - For a few types of smaller cases, probate lawyers cost can be a flat fee starting at about $4,000.

 - For cases that have a potentially promising outcome but risk not having a recovery at all, a probate lawyer can cost on a contingency basis based on the value of the estate recovery.
 The rate is usually 33%.

 We will explain how New York probate lawyer cost is calculated and what factors are involved in setting the cost.
 This information is based on our own experience and on asking other estate lawyers in the New York City area.

-In most cases, a probate lawyer costs $400 per hour
+In most cases, a probate lawyer costs around $500 per hour

 To better understand a possible how much does a probate lawyer cost, here’s a billable hours calculator.
 You can plug in the number of hours and minutes and the hourly rate and see how much the total bill would be for that billing period.

 You can see how the total goes up or down as you plug in different values for the hourly rate.